Selecting a Marine Grill

 Physical dimensions: Our assortment includes three basic sizes; round grills in 15" or 17" diameter with cooking surfaces of 154 or 204 square inches, compact rectangular grills of about 22 1/2" x 10" with cooking area of about 162 sq in., and big rectangular grills in two sizes with cooking areas of 315 or 420 sq in.

 Btu-Ratings: Btu ratings measure a gas grill’s heat output per hour (in British Thermal Units) at the highest heat setting.
-On a boat fuel storage is limited, so efficient barbecue performance is important.
+On a boat, fuel storage is limited, so efficient barbecue performance is important.
 Keep in mind that a one-pound propane canister is rated for 20,000 to 22,000Btu.
 If you’re operating a barbecue with a heat output of 20,000Btu at full throttle, one canister will last about an hour.

 You may have seen some barbecues that claim to feature a new technology called infrared (IR) cooking.
 What is this new IR technology and why is it better?
 New to boating barbecues, infrared grilling has been offered in quality backyard (land) barbecues for several years.
-We’ll explain this new cooking technology, and first we’ll start with the three basic ways to cook food.
+We will explain this new cooking technology, and first we’ll start with the three basic ways to cook food.

 Conduction: hot fast-moving molecules excite cold, slow-moving ones to cook food from the outside like an egg cooking in a frying pan.
 Heat is conducted directly from one object (the frying pan) to the other (the egg).